walkercraig/almanack/_posts/2025/2025-11-25-the-ships-of-tomorrow-are-at-the-shore.md

 layout: post
 image: /assets/images/posts/2025/shipsattheshore.png
 tag: [ Commentary ]
-title: The Ships of Tomorrow are at the Shore
+title: The Ships are at the Shore
 excerpt: All societies face a moment when the world they inherited is no longer the world they inhabit.

 ---